reusable-ui/reusable-ui-monorepo/states/collapse-state/README.md

 - `onCollapseStart`
 - `onCollapseEnd`

+### `useCollapseChangeDispatcher(props)`

+Creates a stable dispatcher for requesting a change to the expanded state.

+This hook is designed for **fully controlled components**—typically the outer `<DerivedComponent>` that manages the `expanded` state and forwards it to a `<BaseComponent expanded={...}>`.

+Unlike `useCollapseBehaviorState()`, which supports both controlled and uncontrolled modes, `useCollapseChangeDispatcher()` assumes the component is **fully controlled** and does not manage internal state.

+- Always triggers `onExpandedChange`, if provided.
+- Does not support internal fallback or uncontrolled behavior.
+- Ideal for components that **dictate** state externally and need a clean dispatcher without lifecycle orchestration.

 #### 🧠 Transition Animation Behavior

 The hook manages transitions between `expanded` and `collapsed` states using a unified animation flow: